RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	database	administrator	is	a	purely	technical	role that	has	a	duty	to	follow	and	enforce	policy	but	does	not	determine controls	or	appropriate	use.

-### Qustion # 21 - Many	processes	are	substantially	different	between	fulfilling	aneDiscovery	request	in	a	cloud	environment	versus	a	traditional	data center.
+### Qustion # 21 - Many	processes	are	substantially	different	between	fulfilling	ane Discovery	request	in	a	cloud	environment	versus	a	traditional	data center.
 Which	of	the	following	concepts	is	a	major	factor	within	a	cloud environment?
 A.	Broad	network	access
 B.	Measured	service
 C.	Elasticity
 D.	On-demand	self-service
 Correct Answer: B.

 Measured	service	is	a	cloud	concept	in	which	a	cloud	customer	only pays	for	the	resources	they	are	actively	using	and	have	allocated.
 This becomes	an	important	concept	when	dealing	with	eDiscovery	orders because	substantial	disk	space	may	be	needed	to	make	copies	of	data or	to	preserve	it,	pursuant	to	the	order.
 During	the	time	the	disk	is being	used,	an	organization	could	potentially	incur	substantial	extra costs	from	the	cloud	provider,	unless	accommodations	have	been made	via	the	contract.

 A	is	incorrect	because	broad	network	access	pertains	to	the	ability	to access	cloud	resources	of	the	public	Internet,	through	a	variety	of different	devices	or	clients.
 It	would	not	have	a	significant	impact	on the	fulfillment	of	an	eDiscovery	order.